voxel51/api-py/README.md

 export VOXEL51_API_TOKEN="/path/to/your/api-token.json"
 ```

-Alternatively, you can permanently activate a token using below Python code.
-Execute `python`
+Alternatively, you can permanently activate a token by executing the following
-in your shell to open a Python REPL and run this code:
+Python commands:

 ```py
 from voxel51.auth import activate_token